rsyncOSX/RsyncUIdocs/content/post/ssh.md

 - `-i` is the ssh keypath and identityfile
 - `-p` is the port number ssh communicates through, default port 22

+## Ssh keypath and identityfile

+How to set ssh keypath and identityfile in [the user configuration](/post/sshsettings/).

 If global ssh parameters are set, it applies to **all configurations**.
 It is possible to set other ssh values on each task.
 There is a check and QA of ssh keypath and identityfile.
 When enabling user selected ssh keypath and identityfile please make sure it is in compliance with:

 `~/.mynewsshcatalog/mynewkey`

 The prefix has to be `~` followed by a `/`.
 RsyncUI will verify that the ssh keypath has the prefix `~` and at least two `/` before saving the new keypath.

+## Tools used

 The following ssh tools are used: `ssh-keygen` and `ssh-copy-id`.
 RsyncUI only assist in setting up RSA based key.